sweKibagendi/alx-system_engineering-devops/0x01-shell_permissions/README.md

 9-John_Doe - sets mode of hello file to 753
 10-mirror_permissions - sets the mode of the file hello the same as olleh’s mode 11-directories_permissions - adds execute permission to all subdirectories of the current directory for the owner, the group owner and all other users.
+13-change_group - changes group owners to school of file hello